my-dao/Salesforce-LWC-Pay-Calculator/README.md

 ### SalaryCalculator

-The SalaryCalculator Lightning Web Component allows users to input their salary details, including the base salary, superannuation rate, pay frequency, and tax year.
+The SalaryCalculator Lightning Web Component allows users to input their salary details, including the salary, superannuation rate and pay frequency.
 It validates user inputs and, upon successful validation, communicates the data to the SalaryBreakdown component using the Lightning Message Service.

 Features: